oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ```
 Click **Save changes** to continue.

+**NOTE**: Want to have all these steps automated for you?
+Vote for [this issue](https://github.com/auth0/auth0-cli/issues/351) in the Auth0 CLI project.

 ### Run Your JHipster App with Auth0

 Stop your JHipster app using **Ctrl+C**, set your Auth0 properties in `.auth0.env`, and start your app again.